vkoesmahargyo/BlackJackPy/README.md

 </br>
 The multiplayer version of the game, Final_Project_Multiplayer.py runs and is fully functional but has not been fully tested.
 It incorporates all functionality of the main game, and can handle up to 4 players.
 </br>
-We've also kept other parts of our code that was used in testing the game in a separate folder within the ITP_FINAL_PROJECT repository.
+We've also kept other parts of our code that was used in testing the game in a separate folder within the BlackJackPy repository.
 </br>